Data & Intelligence

 EMPEA’s 8th Annual Global Limited Partners Survey collected the views of 106 LPs from 28 countries around the world to better understand their changing attitudes toward private equity investing in emerging markets.
 This study provides EMPEA Members and the broader industry with a greater understanding of how LPs view the asset class, how their attitudes have changed over time, what their plans are for investment and what factors will shape the future of private equity investment in emerging markets.

-Key findings include:
+Key findings from the 2012 Survey include:

-David Rubenstein | Co-Founder and Managing Director, The Carlyle Group
+David Rubenstein | Co-Founder and Co-Executive Chairman, The Carlyle Group

 Dr. Andrew Kuper | Founder and CEO, LeapFrog Investments